-A pregnancy is considered high risk when either mother, baby or both have a higher risk of experiencing complications over the course of the pregnancy.
-A high-risk pregnancy can fall under one of two categories:
+A pregnancy is considered high-risk when either the mother, the baby, or both have an elevated risk of experiencing complications during the course of the pregnancy.
+High-risk pregnancies can be categorized into two primary groups:

 Women who are high-risk before they become pregnant.
 This includes: